AgroforestDAO/.github/profile/README.md

 **Connect:** Follow us on social media and join our discussions.
 Share your ideas, ask questions, and become part of a community that's reshaping the future of agriculture.
 Supporting a Greener Tomorrow

 At AgroforestDAO, we're more than just a group of technologists and environmentalists; we're pioneers at the intersection of agriculture and blockchain, committed to creating technologies that foster sustainability, equity, and community.
-Together, we can build a greener, more resilient future.

-Join us on this journey. 🌱🌍
+🌱🌍Together, we can build a greener, more resilient future.

 ### 👩‍💻 Useful resources
 - [Miro Board](https://miro.com/app/board/uXjVN8WhMsw=/?share_link_id=557936539315)